AI Hub offers a collection of components for developers and data scientists building artificial intelligence (AI) systems. You can use the AI Hub to:

 Kubeflow pipelines and components

 Kubeflow pipelines are end-to-end machine learning (ML) workflows based on containers.
-Pipelines are built from components which are self-contained sets of code, packaged as container images, that perform a step in the ML workflow, such as preprocessing, data transformation, or training a model.
+Pipelines are built from components which are self-contained sets of code, packaged as container images.
+Each pipeline component performs a step in the ML workflow, such as preprocessing, data transformation, or training a model.

 The Kubeflow Pipelines system orchestrates the execution of pipelines, creating and running component containers in the order defined by the workflow graph.
 You can use the Kubeflow Pipelines system to: